Driving a Purchase / Sales Flow¶

 In OpenERP, sales proposals and sales orders are managed using documents that are based on the same common functionality as purchase orders, so you will recognize the following documents in general but see changes to their detail and to their workflows.
 To create a new sales proposal, use the menu Sales ‣ Sales ‣ Quotations and click on Create button which creates a new order in a state of Draft Quotation , then:

 Select the Customer Smith and Offspring .
 This has the effect of automatically completing several other fields: Ordering Contact, Invoice Address, Shipping Address, and the Pricelist Public Pricelist (EUR).
 They are all only defaults, so these fields can be modified as you need.

 Click the Add an iteam link in Sales Order Lines section to open a Sales Order Lines window.

 Select the product Titanium Alloy Radiator .
 Although the Product field is not itself required, it is used by OpenERP to select the specific product so that several other fields can be automatically completed on the order line of the proposal, such as Description, Unit of Measure, Unit Price and Taxes.

 Change the Quantity (UoM) to 6 and the Unit Price to 130.00.
 Then click Save & Close and the line appears on the quotation form.

-In the last tab of the order History, you can see the Picking List that has been created and you will be able to see any invoices that relate to this order when they are generated.
+By clicking View Delivery Order button, you can see the Picking List that has been created and you will be able to see any invoices that relate to this order when they are generated.

 Go to Sales ‣ Products ‣ Products to display a list of products: just the one, Titanium Alloy Radiator , currently exists in this example.
 Its Real Stock still shows 10.00 but its Virtual Stock now shows 4.00 to reflect the new future requirement of 6 units for dispatch.